theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2020-04-20-tfori-review.md

 immediately caught up in a fight with a rival gang alongside his friend Ken.
 From the start the game evokes the feeling of old fighting games with its minimalistic controls - only three buttons plus the movement keys.
-You fight in train then in a train station and later in the streets of Ringo's (unnamed) hometown.
+You fight in the train than in a train station and later in the streets of Ringo's (unnamed) hometown.
 At this point you are certain that this is a fighting game until the game progresses to a time year later than the introduction scenario.